hcarvalhoalves/django-landing/README.rst

             request.tracking.track() # Record a conversion
             ...

 That's it.
-From now on you can check the reports (if following this README, it would be available at `/landing/`) and see how your experiment progresses.
+From now on you can check the reports (if following this `README`, it would be available at `/landing/`) and see how your experiment progresses.
 It presents the conversion rates, the best option (with a confidence level of at least 90%) and also a graph for conversions by period, so you can see how conversions spread during the experiment period and quickly assess any biases.

-You can have your code automaticaly use the best option once the experiment gets to a conclusive solution with something like:
+As the experiment progresses and reaches to a conclusion, you can have your code automaticaly select the optimal choice with something like:

 ::